PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

    :align: center

 The corpus appears on the left, in the familiar columnar format.
-The original text of the corpus appears at the right.
+The original text of the corpus appears at the right, one word at a time but in their original order.
 Right-clicking on a word in the corpus list gives you the option to “Find all tokens” in the running text; these words will be highlighted.
 Similarly, right-clicking a word in the running text gives you the option to